spoddify-mopped/spoddify-mopped/README.md

 ### Plugin Installation

-You can easily install plugins like, by installing the Node.js module globally:
+You can easily install plugins, by installing the associated Node.js module globally:

 ```bash
 npm i -g spoddify-mopped-gpio